cclljj/MergeQAs/README.md

-# Merge QA PDF files in to a book
+# Merge QA documents into one PDF file

 This project merges multiple QA documents into one PDF file, and each QA document consists of two PDF files (Q and A respectively).